Huotes/CommitMaker/README.md

 Chuck Norris doesn't need a debugger, he just stares down the bug until the code confesses.

 Chuck Norris doesnt wear a watch, HE decides what time it is.

+Chuck Norris can do a wheelie on a unicycle.